wp-plugins/easy-adsense-pro/readme.txt

 Although the Easy AdSense plugin is designed to handle Google AdSense efficiently, there is nothing preventing you from using the text boxes to place any other kind of text in your blog posts and pages.
 In particular, you can use ad text from other providers, especially in the header and footer.

 == Frequently Asked Questions ==

+= Why do I get a "Plugin does not have valid header" error? =

+This seems to be a problem with some WordPress installations.
+I have never been able to reproduce this error on any of my installations.
+I have found [this on the web](http://webdesign.anmari.com/2312/activation-error-plugin-does-not-have-valid-header-still-activates/ "This may give you some ideas") though.

 = What are the different versions of the plugin? =